Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/learn/bossroom/optimizing-bossroom.md

 The second technique involves calculating the paths on the server, then sending the paths to the clients and allowing them to simulate the movements themselves.
 It works for both deterministic and non-deterministic pathfinding by sending key position updates.
 Calculating the paths on the server reduces bandwidth usage, but implementing this technique involves a lot of hidden complexity.

-An issue with this technique is that, since clients receive the whole paths of characters, it could lead to cheating because clients know where other players will be in the future.
-Clients knowing the future position of other players could introduce a big issue in competitive games like MOBA multiplayer online battle arena (MOBA) and real-time strategy (RTS) games.
+An issue with this technique is that, since clients receive the whole paths of characters, it can lead to cheating because clients know where other players will be in the future.
+Clients knowing the future position of other players can introduce a big issue in competitive games like MOBA multiplayer online battle arena (MOBA) and real-time strategy (RTS) games.

 | PROS                                                            | CONS                                                                                   |
 |-----------------------------------------------------------------|----------------------------------------------------------------------------------------|